Prochoreutis myllerana

 Prochoreutis myllerana, Miller’s nettle-tap or small metal-mark, is a moth of the family Choreutidae found in Asia and Europe.
 Miller's nettle-tap was first described by Johan Christian Fabricius in 1794 from a specimen found in Sweden.

 Distribution

 This species can be found in most of Europe, east into Russia.
 It is also known from China (Heilongjiang, Xinjiang), Korea and Japan (Hokkaido).

 Description

 The wingspan of Prochoreutis myllerana can reach 10–14 mm.
 Forewings are variegated brown, with a dark brown median fascia showing white dusting.
 These moths are characterized by 2 + 2 white dots on the upper part of the wings, near the edge.

 Prochoreutis myllerana is very similar to Prochoreutis sehestediana, but in the latter the white dusting extends more than half way towards the costa of the forewings and the mentioned 2 + 2 white dots are missing.
 The apex of P. sehestediana is more pointed.
-Moreover in P. mullerana, the head of a larva is uniformly pale brown, contrary to Prochoreutis sehedestediana.
+Moreover in P. myllerana, the head of a larva is uniformly pale brown, contrary to Prochoreutis sehedestediana.